aspose-total/Aspose.Total-Products/total/en/cpp/conversion/docx-to-pptx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOCX to PPTX or Online App" h2="Export DOCX to PPTX within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+Converting documents from one format to another is a common requirement in many organizations.
+For example, converting a DOCX file to a PPTX file can be useful for creating presentations from existing documents.
+This can save time and effort, as the content of the document can be quickly and easily converted into a presentation.

+<h2>How Aspose.Total Helps for DOCX to PPTX Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOCX to PPTX conversion while using two of it's APIs.
-Load your DOCX using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as PPTX.
+Aspose.Total for C++ is a powerful file automation API that allows users to automate the conversion of DOCX to PPTX files.
+This is achieved by using two of its APIs: Aspose.Words for C++ and Aspose.Slides for C++.

+The process begins by loading the DOCX file using Aspose.Words for C++.
+This API allows users to read and write a variety of document formats, including DOCX.
+Once the file is loaded, it can be converted to HTML using the API.

+The HTML can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++.
+This API allows users to create new presentations from existing documents, and save them as PPTX files.

+Aspose.Total for C++ is a powerful and easy-to-use API that makes it simple to automate the conversion of DOCX to PPTX files.
+It is a great solution for organizations that need to quickly and easily convert documents into presentations.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}